borkdude/jet/README.md

 ## Rationale

-This is a command line tool to transform between JSON, EDN and Transit, powered with a minimal query language.
+This is a command line tool to transform between JSON, EDN and Transit using Clojure.
 It runs as a GraalVM binary with fast startup time which makes it suited for shell scripting.
-It comes with a query language to do intermediate transformation.
 It may seem familiar to users of `jq`.
-Although in 2021, you may just want to use the `--func` option instead (who needs a DSL if you can use normal Clojure?)

 ## Installation